 Travelling from Kuala Lumpur to the Perhentian Islands takes about the same effort as getting to Koh Lipe in Thailand.
 With some top tips, travelling there isn’t hard, but it takes about 5 hours and requires a few changes.
 Which is just enough time to escape the main tourist trail and enter the pristine beauty of Malaysia’s East peninsula.

 For over 30 years, tourists have been visiting the Perhentian Islands for a piece of its paradise.
 Unlike other islands off the Malaysian Peninsula, it has resisted the erection of flash hotels and maintained its local feel.
-Whilst this is a part of its attraction, there is generally a large disparity between the quality of the accommodation and price you pay to be there.
-Whilst value for money can be sought (just about) for the most part, hotels on the islands are overpriced and you won’t find me parting with my hard-earned teacher cash to be there.
-So read on if you want those recommended stays!
+Whilst this is a part of its attraction, there’s generally a large disparity between accommodation quality and the price you pay to be there.

 Far away from city bustle and car fumes are two coral-fringed islands that offers the best snorkelling and diving opportunities off the coast of peninsular Malaysia.
 There are few places on the world that inspire me, fill me from head-to-toe in zen vibes and make me fall in love with the world again.
 But these islands have pulled it out of the bag for the second time now.